RB Leipzig: Fans at away sides

 RB Leipzig supporters travelled in numbers to the first away match of 2016, against FC St. Pauli on 12 February 2016.
-Nearly 2,500 RB Leipzig supporters made its way to the Millerntorstadion and displayed a red and white flag tifo at the match start.
-An even higher number of RB Leipzig supporters accompanied the team to Nuremberg one month later.
+Nearly 2,500 RB Leipzig supporters made their way to the Millerntorstadion and displayed a red and white flag tifo at the match start.
+A higher number of RB Leipzig supporters accompanied the team to Nuremberg one month later.
 The away match against 1.
 FC Nürnberg on 20 March 2016 at the Grundig-Stadion was attended by 2,800 RB Leipzig supporters, according to club statistics.
 The number set a new club record for away supporters, which was broken in the first two Bundesliga seasons.
-More than 7,000 supporters attended away matches in Dortmund, Munich and Berlin, with a one-year record at the away match in Berlin, when 8,500 supporters of RBL had gathered to watch their team qualify for the UEFA Champions League.
+More than 7,000 supporters attended away matches in Dortmund, Munich and Berlin, with a one-year record at the away match in Berlin, when 8,500 supporters of RBL gathered to watch their team qualify for the UEFA Champions League.
 One year later, more than 9,000 fans travelled for the last away game of the 2017–18 season in Berlin.